Learning of principles of persuasion techniques and their implementation is required literature for every marketing professional.

 If your brand can relate to them, if you address their pain points with expressed understanding and relatability to their problems, they can establish a positive connection with your brand.

-Another aspect of liking relates to physical attractiveness and association principle.
+Another aspect of liking relates to physical attractiveness and association principle in advertising.
 You can recognize with ease this principle at work.
 You can name at least five brands that use a particular person to lend their favorable traits to the product without much thinking.

 Even if we refuse to believe in it, this influences our judgments.